davidpaulhunt/jdg/README.md

 ## Installation

-To use jdg through your project:
+To use jdg throughout your project:

 ```js
 $ npm install --save jdg